mrccnt/php-vagrant-dev-box/README.md

 ## MariaDB 10.1

-    $ mysql --version
-    mysql  Ver 15.1 Distrib 10.1.22-MariaDB, for debian-linux-gnu (x86_64) using readline 5.2
+MariaDB is set up to listen public which means we can reach the database directly without additional ssh tunnels.

 Credentials:

     username: root
     password: root
     database: development

-The database is set up to listen extern which means we can reach the database directly without additional ssh tunnels.

 ## Dev Tools